Advertisement

 FALSE

 Herpes virus is easily transmitted when there are ulcers or blisters.
-However, many transmissions occur when herpes blisters or sores are not present.
-This is because the herpes virus is often shed from the skin without any symptoms (asymptomatic viral shedding).
+However, transmission can occur when herpes blisters or sores are not present.
+This is because the herpes virus can be shed from the skin without any symptoms (asymptomatic viral shedding).
 It is thus important to use condoms or dental dams during sex if you have genital herpes, even when you have no lesions.

 10. If you are in a monogamous relationship and get genital herpes, your partner must be having sex with someone else.